Belonging is not a Buzzword

 CAMPUSPEAK is committed to helping communities and students create a sense of belonging.

 In the presentation, Kipp Colvin takes students from being mere participants at the table to becoming the architects who build the table for others.
-Kipp believes we must strive for more than just diversity, equity, and inclusion, and he challenges participants to ask themselves, “Are you fostering an environment where people can be their authentic selves, where everyone can flourish?”
+Kipp Colvin believes that creating a space of belonging is not a checklist, it’s a lifestyle.
 This program helps students identify practices for creating welcoming and inclusive environments and develop their leadership skills to authentically establish relationships to create a sense of belonging.